 What is a Demat Account?

-Similar to a Bank account which holds Money, Deposits etc, A Demat account is the account which holds Shares, bonds, government securities, mutual funds and exchange traded funds (ETFs) in electronic forms.
+Similar to a bank account which holds money, deposits etc, A demat account is used to hold financial instruments like shares, bonds, government securities, mutual funds and exchange-traded funds (ETFs) in electronic or dematerialised form.

 - It is a safe and convenient way to hold securities.